Tony Farmer (basketball, born 1994): Al Nawair (2023–2024)

 Farmer joined Al Nawair of Syria in December 2023.

 Third stint with the Halcones (2024)

 Farmer returned to the Halcones de Ciudad Obregón for the 2024 CIBACOPA season.
 He again earned All-Star honors.
 Farmer led the league in scoring with 23.1 point per game.

 Beirut Club (2024)

 On December 22, 2024, Farmer signed with the Beirut Club of the Lebanese Basketball League.

 Marinos (2025)

 On February 27, 2025, Farmer signed with Marinos of the Superliga Profesional de Baloncesto.

 Legal issues

 In May 2012, Farmer was indicted by a grand jury on charges of kidnapping, assault and robbery against his former girlfriend in the Cleveland, Ohio suburb of Bedford Heights.

 In August 2012, Farmer pled guilty to all three charges and was sentenced to three years imprisonment.
 In June 2015, he was released from prison.

+Video of Farmer collapsing in court during sentencing later circulated widely on social media and became a popular meme.

 In September 2020, police in Kenner, Louisiana issued a warrant for Farmer's arrest on felony domestic abuse battery.